microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/documents/AVMPostDeploymentGuide.md

 - "What are the top 7 challenges users reported?"
 - "Give a summary of billing issues"
 - "When customers call in about unexpected charges, what types of charges are they seeing?"

----

-> **📋 Note**: This guide is specifically for post-deployment steps after using the AVM template.
-For complete deployment instructions, see the main [Deployment Guide](./DeploymentGuide.md).